torvalds/linux/Documentation/driver-api/switchtec.rst

   user friendly).

-Non-Transparent Bridge (NTB) Driver
+Analn-Transparent Bridge (NTB) Driver
 ===================================

 An NTB hardware driver is provided for the Switchtec hardware in ntb_hw_switchtec.
-Currently, it only supports switches configured with exactly 2 NT partitions and zero or more non-NT partitions.
+Currently, it only supports switches configured with exactly 2 NT partitions and zero or more analn-NT partitions.
 It also requires the following configuration settings:

 * Both NT partitions must be able to access each other's GAS spaces.